Tinram/Mongo-Bench/ReadMe.md

 Very simple import test from standard input for MongoDB.

-Creates a large number of JSON lines for 1 second which can be piped to *mongoimport*.
+Creates a large number of JSON lines for 1 second which can be piped to the *mongoimport* command.

 ## Compilation